 - Step #3: Create and open the task, select a job link in the jobs list.
 Next, choose the correct section for your task type and start annotating using the annotation shapes bounding box, polygon, etc.

 - Step #4: To download the annotations (dump annotation), save your changes first and select “Export task dataset” from the menu.
 Select the dump annotation format to start the download.
 Find more here.

-For a detailed step-by-step guide, check out the official documentation here.
+For a detailed step-by-step guide, check out the official documentation with the command line inputs here.

 Create polygons semi-automatically with interactors.
 The interaction uses a deep learning model to get a mask for an object using positive points and negative points to determine the shape of the polygon (positive points are those related to the object).
 After placing the required number of points (depending on the model), the request is sent to the server to create a polygon.
 The created polygon can be adjusted by manually setting or removing points.

 The deep extreme cut (DEXTR) model uses the information about extreme points of an object to get its mask which is then converted to a polygon.
 On CPU, this is the fastest interactor.

 Inside-outside guidance is a model that uses a bounding box and points (inside/outside) to create a mask and create the polygon.
 Create the automated annotation with a bounding box that wraps the object.
 Set positive and negative points to tell the model where the object is and where the background is.